deemp/clerk/README.md

 -- "T6*T6*1.5e-323+B4^E6/G8"
 ```

 This `as` function should not be abused, though.
-If we need an `Int` instead of a `Double`, we can explicitly use an Excel function.
+If I need an `Int` instead of a `Double`, I can explicitly use an Excel function.

 ```haskell
 round_ :: [Formula a] -> Formula Int